emrahcom/emrah-jessie/README.md

 ej-powerdns
 -----------

-Install a ready-to-run DNS system.
+Install a ready-to-use DNS system.
 Main components are:
 - PowerDNS server with a PostgreSQL backend
 - Poweradmin - the web based control panel for PowerDNS